 Answer:

-Businesses may develop solutions that help consumers work more productively by solving productivity pain points, which will improve and streamline the customer experience.
-Businesses that assist customers save time and streamline their operations have a higher chance of retaining customers.
+Businesses can create solutions that help customers be more productive by solving productivity pain points, and that will enhance and smooth the customer experience.
+Businesses which save customers' time and simplify their processes are more likely to retain customers.

 3 – Process Pain Points